-There were no such matters discovered by, or that came to the attention of, the auditor, to be reported for the fiscal year ended September 30, 2019.
+There were no such matters discovered by, or that came to the attention of, the auditor, to be reported, for the fiscal year ended September 30, 2024.

 - 4. The name or official title and legal authority of the District are disclosed in the notes to the financial statements. - 5.
 The District has not met one or more of the financial emergency conditions described in Section 218.503(1), Florida Statutes. - 6.
-We applied financial condition assessment procedures pursuant to Rule 10.556(7) and no deteriorating financial conditions were noted as of September 30, 2019.
-It is management's responsibility to monitor financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.
+We applied financial condition assessment procedures and no deteriorating financial conditions were noted.
+It is management's responsibility to monitor financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same. - 7.
+Management has provided the specific information required by Section 218.39(3)(c) in the Other Information section of the financial statements on page 23.